 8. Tell them you’re not in a rush

 When people are in a rush, they are more willing to drop the price.
 Just let them know that you’re in no rush and that you’re really just looking for the right buyer at the right time.
 This avoids the awkward moment when they throw a low-ball offer at you.

 See most potential buyers, if they are serious, will pay your asking price anyway.
 You just need to stand your ground.
 If you want to, and you like them, you can offer a marginal discount to have the deal done.

 9. Detail the maintenance efforts

-Chances are that you’ve really put in the time, effort and energy with your jet ski to make it looking and running like new.
+Chances are that you’ve really put in the time, effort, and energy with your jet ski to make it look and run like new.
 After all, you have to because jet skis are maintenance-heavy machines that put up with a lot of stress.

 Emphasize at an inspection just how far you’ve gone, including washing out the engine bay after each ride.
 You can also show them the cleaning materials you’ve used, and better yet, include these in the sale of the personal watercraft!

 10. Sign paperwork